hallmason17/c11-thread-pool/README.md

 ## Building & Running Benchmarks

 The project includes a `benches.c` file to test performance.
-You can compile and run it easily with the steps below:
+You can compile and run it with the following commands:

 ### Compilation